Contact us

 1. We will record your complaint in our central Register of Complaints.
 We will investigate the complaint by reviewing the file and any other relevant documents.
 We will most likely speak with the person who dealt with your matter.

-2. We will acknowledge your complaint in writing within three working days of receiving it and will enclose a copy of this procedure for your reference.
+2. We will acknowledge your complaint in writing within two working days of receiving it and will enclose a copy of this procedure for your reference.

 3. We may also need to ask you for further information or documents.
 If so, we will ask you to provide the information within a specific period of time.